13 AMAZING Things to Do in Suqian, China 2026 (Complete Travel Guide)

 How do I get to Suqian?

-• From Xuzhou: 1 hour by train/car (60km)
+• From Xuzhou: About 1 hour by train or car (60 km)

-• From Nanjing: 3 hours by train/bus
+• From Nanjing: About 3 hours by train or bus

-• From Shanghai: 4-5 hours by train
+• From Shanghai: About 4-5 hours by train

 How many days should I spend in Suqian?